thaustein/laxar/docs/manuals/installing_widgets.md

 ```

 Instead of using git, you can also copy the widget from somewhere, unpack it from a zip archive or obtain it in any other way.
-You just have to make sure that the widget's files are located under `includes/widgets/<package path>`, where the package path is given by the widget's `bower.json` (specifically by the `name` field).
+You just have to make sure that the widget's files are located under `includes/widgets/<artifact>`, where the artifact value is given by the widget's `bower.json` (specifically by the `name` field).
+For widgets obtained from GitHub, this is usually equivalent to the `user/repository` information.
 In the example, the package path is `laxarjs/ax-headline-widget`.